RFID Smart Labels & Tags

 Let RMS Omega help you select the right tags and labels for your RFID application.

 Often times, it is more efficient to use RFID labels that provide information through radio waves at various frequencies.
 The RFID technology can be passive, waiting to be read, or can be actively transmitting data.
 Unlike barcode labels, the RFID labels can be read without being in the sight line of the reader.
-An RFID solution is particularly useful in these situations:

 What is an RFID tag?

 RFID tags consist of an integrated circuit (IC) attached to an antenna—typically a small coil of wires—plus some protective packaging (like a plastic card) as determined by the application requirements.
 Tags also sometimes are called “transponders,” and sometimes they are called “inlays,” although technically an inlay is a tag mounted on a substrate that is ready to be converted into a smart label.
 RFID tags can come in many forms and sizes.
 Some can be as small as a grain of rice.
 Data is stored in the IC and transmitted through the antenna to a reader.
 RFID tags are either “passive” (no battery) or “active” (self-powered by a battery).
 Tags also can be read-only (stored data can be read but not changed), read/write (stored data can be altered or rewritten), or a combination, in which some data is permanently stored while other memory is left accessible for later encoding and updates.